srav001/vue-ionic-template/README.md

 -   You might don't want to go through the hassle of setting up linter, formatter, router, store etc and still want the [latest vue](https://twitter.com/youyuxi/status/1464058813649088516?lang=en) has to offer ( All of it is setup ).
 -   If you use the ionic components as your base for components, in future you can build your web app as an android or ios app with capacitor.
+-   You can remove - all capacitor dependencies from `package.json` and `capacitor.config.js` to get all other features except build a mobile app.
 -   Husky is setup and is being used for commit linting.
 -   Eslint for linting and prettier for formatting files.
 -   Vite is used for superior dev experience..